xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

 - Fair allocation
  - Drawback
   - do not offer the best performance and the above heuristics are compativle with a large class of fairness policies;
+- Current schedulers neither pack tasks nor consider all their relevant resource demands.
+This results in fragmentation and over-allocation of resources, respectively.
+ - Schedulers divide resurces into slots and offer the slots greeidly to the job that is furthest from its fair share.
+Such scheduling results in resource gragmentation, and the magnitude of which increase with the number of resource being allocated.
+ - schedulers also ignore disk and network requirments of tasks.
+When assigning tasks to machines, they only check that tasks' CPU and memory needs are satisfiable.
+Hence, they can schedule many network or disk-intensive tasks o n the same machine.
+Such over-allocation leads to interference-disk seeks or network incase- that can sharply lower throughput.

 ### Proposed Solution
 - The proposed solution Tetris adapts heuristics for the multidimensional bin packing problem to the context of cluster schedulers.
 - Tetris imporve average job completion time by preferentially serving jobs that have less remaining work.